 Throughout Sub-Saharan Africa, early literacy remains very low, and existing interventions have not proven to be cost-effective.1 Children from rural areas are particularly at risk for below-average literacy skills due to a lack of age-appropriate literary resources, low rates of caregiver literacy, and low levels of teacher support.
 One reason for this may be that parents do not have the resources to support their children’s home-based learning before they enter primary school.
-A pilot in 2016 found that children demonstrated book use (e.g. they learned the stories in the books) when provided with books, and that over 80% of caregivers invited to a training on book use and reading with children attended.
-Currently, researchers in Kenya are working with Innovations for Poverty Action to evaluate the long-term literacy effects of a program that distributes children’s books and conducts trainings with the primary caregivers of children age 3 to 6.
+A pilot in 2016 found that children demonstrated book use when provided with books, and that over 80 percent of caregivers invited to a training on book use and reading with children attended.
+Researchers in Kenya are now working with Innovations for Poverty Action to evaluate the long-term literacy effects of a program that distributes children’s books and conducts trainings with the primary caregivers of children age 3 to 6.

 Low literacy is a problem plaguing many developing countries.
 Throughout sub-Saharan Africa, many primary school children read below grade level.2 Poor home-based support of learning may be a key cause, alongside factors like overcrowded classrooms and a lack of support and training for teachers.
 Many children face an uphill climb after entering primary school without the literacy preparation necessary for school readiness.
 Policymakers are interested in education interventions that have an impact on students before they reach primary school.
 One strategy that may be effective in this regard is distributing children’s books to families with children who are old enough to begin learning to read but have not yet entered primary school.
 This strategy may be particularly effective when combined with trainings for parents in dialogic reading, a technique that involves engaging children in conversation about the text while reading.